orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 ### zkDatabase: A Verifiable Database

-[zkDatabase](https://github.com/orochi-network/zkDatabase) is a database that utilize Zero-Knowledge Proof (ZKP) to prove the correctness of the data and data processing.
-As far as we know, every zkApp need to manage their own on-chain and off-chain state themselves, this is costly and inefficient depend on the complexity of data's structure.
-We want to help other team to build their zkApp by provide the most critical component, the database.
+[zkDatabase](https://github.com/orochi-network/zkDatabase) is a database that utilizes ZKPs to prove the correctness of the data and data processing.
+As far as we know, every zkApp needs to manage their own on-chain and off-chain state itself.
+This process is costly and inefficient depending on the complexity of data's structure.
+We want to provide other teams the most critical component, namely, the database, to build their zkApps.

 ### Orand: A Decentralized Random Number Generator